 Criteria and Ranking Process

-Students wishing to express interest to be allocated to a UQRCS Clinical Unit will be required to submit an online application.
+Students wishing to express interest to be allocated to a RCS Clinical Unit will be required to submit an online application.
 If a student has listed an oversubscribed Clinical Unit as their first preference, they will be selected based on the below criteria.
-These criteria were developed in accordance with evidence-based indicators of a students’ likelihood to practice rurally, as reported by the UQ Regional Training Hub Research Team.
+These criteria were developed in accordance with evidence-based indicators of a student's likelihood to practice rurally, as reported by the UQ Regional Training Hub Research Team.

 Year 4